getify/Functional-Light-JS/ch4.md

 We name the array output of `words(..)` as `wordsFound`.
 The input of `unique(..)` is also an array, so we can pass the `wordsFound` into it.

-This is like one machine in the candy factory assembly line taking as "input" the liquid chocolate, and its "output" being a block of cooled chocolate.
-The next machine a little down the assembly line takes as its "input" the chunk of chocolate, and its "output" is a cut of piece of chocolate.
-And so on.
+In the candy factory assembly line, the first machine takes as "input" the melted chocolate, and its "output" is a chunk of formed and cooled chocolate.
+The next machine a little down the assembly line takes as its "input" the chunk of chocolate, and its "output" is a cut-up of piece of chocolate candy.
+Next, a machine on the line takes small pieces of chocolate candy from the conveyor belt and outputs wrapped candies ready to bag and ship.

+The candy factory is fairly successful with this process, but as with all businesses, management keeps searching for ways to grow.

+To keep up with demand for more candy production, they decide to take out the conveyor belt contraption and just stack all three machines on top of each other, so that the output valve of one is connected directly to the input valve of the one below it.
+There's no longer sprawling wasted space where a chunk of chocolate slowly and noisly rumbles down a conveyor belt from the first machine to the second.

+This innovation saves a lot of room on the factory floor, so management is happy they'll get to make more candy each day!

-But let's now skip the intermediate step (the `wordsFound` variable in the above snippet), and just use the two function calls together:
+The code equivalent of this improved candy factory configuration is to skip the intermediate step (the `wordsFound` variable in the earlier snippet), and just use the two function calls together:

 ```js
 var wordsUsed = unique( words( text ) );
 ```

-We've taken the two machines in the chocolate factory and hooked up the output valve of the first one to the input valve of the second one.
-There's no intermediate time where the block of chocolate rumbles down a conveyor belt from one machine to the next; it comes out of one and immediately into the next.

-**Note:** Though we typically read the function calls right-to-left, `unique(..)` and then `words(..)`, the order of operations will actually be inner-to-outer; `words(..)` will run first and then `unique(..)`.
-Later we'll talk about a pattern that reverses the order of execution to follow our natural left-to-right reading.
+**Note:** Though we typically read the function calls left-to-right -- `unique(..)` and then `words(..)` -- the order of operations will actually be more right-to-left, or inner-to-outer. `words(..)` will run first and then `unique(..)`.
+Later we'll talk about a pattern that matches the order of execution to our natural left-to-right reading.

+The stacked machines are working fine, but it's kind of clunky to have the wires hanging out all over the place.
+The more of these machine-stacks they create, the more cluttered the factory floor gets.
+And the effort to assemble and maintain all these machine stacks is awfully time intensive.

+One morning, an engineer at the candy factory has a great idea.
+She figures that it'd be much more efficient if she made an outer box to hide all the wires; on the inside, all three of the machines are hooked up together, and on the outside everything is now neat and tidy.
+On one side of this fancy new machine is a valve to pour in melted chocolate and on the other is a valve that spits out wrapped chocolate candies.
+Brilliant!

+This single compound machine is much easier to move around and install wherever the factory needs it.
+The workers on the factory floor are even happier because they don't need to fidget with buttons and dials on three individual machines anymore; they quickly prefer using the single fancy machine.

-What if we now decided the pairing of `words(..)` and `unique(..)` in that specific order of execution -- like a compound lego -- is something we'd like to use in various other parts of our application?
-We could define a utility function that combined them:
+Relating back to the code: we now realize that the pairing of `words(..)` and `unique(..)` in that specific order of execution -- think: compound lego -- is something we could use in several other parts of our application.
+So, let's define a compound function that combines them:

 ```js
 function uniqueWords(str) {